 1. Who has the power to deprive me of my citizenship?

 The power to deprive a citizen of citizenship lies with the Federal Government.
-The power does not lie with government agencies such as the National Registration Department or Immigration Department.
+The power does not lie with government agencies such as the Immigration Department.
 Under Article 24 of the Constitution, the Government has the discretion to deprive a person of his citizenship if the Government is satisfied that the individual has voluntarily acquired citizenship of any country outside Malaysia.

 Article 24 of the Constitution

 Deprivation of citizenship on acquisition or exercise of foreign citizenship

 (1) If the Federal Government is satisfied that any citizen has acquired by registration, naturalization or other voluntary and formal act (other than marriage) the citizenship of any country outside the Federation, the Federal Government may by order deprive that person of his citizenship.

 (2) If the Federal Government is satisfied that any citizen has voluntarily claimed and exercised in any country outside the Federation any rights available to him under the law of that country, being rights accorded exclusively to its citizens, the Federal Government may by order deprive that person of his citizenship. …

 If a person holding Malaysian citizenship is found to be using a foreign passport, he will be deemed to have voluntarily claimed and exercised a right which is accorded exclusively to the citizens of the foreign country.
 This will be good reason for the Government to exercise its discretion to deprive the person of his Malaysian citizenship.